superhawk610/multicast/README.md

 **authentication** (*unstable*) this branch adds a login page and POST/DELETE request verification

+**logging** (*unstable*) this branch adds real-time logging & monitoring of all console/page-load errors from receiver devices back to Multicast's web interface

 ### Creating Layouts

 Creating a channel layout is simple, and consists of two things: